Easter Sunday School Lesson: Jesus Is Our Savior

 Have children form two groups and stand at opposite ends of the room.

-Give each child a set of crepe-paper strips that are the same color as the crepe-paper flag taped at the opposite end of the room.
-Have children tuck the end of each crepe-paper strip into the waist of their pants at the sides, with two strips on each side.
-If there are kids without waistbands, they can use masking tape to attach the crepe-paper strips at the hip.
+- Give each child a set of crepe-paper strips that are the same color as the crepe-paper flag taped at the opposite end of the room.

 Say: Your individual goal in this game is to finish with the most crepe-paper strips left, but your team goal is to be the first team to rescue your crepe-paper flag from the opposite end of the room.
-When you’re in enemy territory, people can stop you by stealing one of your strips.
+When you’re in the other team’s territory, people can stop you by stealing one of your strips.
 If you lose a strip, you have to go back to your side before continuing.

-Play until one of the groups retrieves its flag.
-If a child loses all four crepe-paper strips, he or she must sit out until the game restarts.
-Congratulate the team that got its flag and kids who have the most crepe-paper strips remaining.
+- Congratulate the team that got its flag and kids who have the most crepe-paper strips remaining.

-Replenish each child’s crepe-paper strips and play again if time allows.
+- Replenish each child’s crepe-paper strips and play again if time allows.

 Talk About It